 2. Flood Hazard and Risk Mapping

 Although the updating of flood mapping is normally an on-going process, the Directive requires Member States to complete a review of its mapping processes and to formally update flood hazard and risk maps.
-For the 2nd cycle, this review is required to be completed by December 2019.
+For the 2nd cycle, this review was completed in December 2019, in line with the legislative requirement.

 The Flood Hazard and Flood Risk Maps can be accessed via this link:-